boshma/Reimbursement-System/README.md

 `POST /api/auth/register`

 This endpoint allows users to create a new account.
+All new users are registered with the "EMPLOYEE" role by default.

 #### Request Headers